BATTERY LIFE MANAGEMENT

 Static non-flow zinc–bromine batteries are rechargeable batteries that do not require flowing electrolytes and therefore do not need a complex flow system as shown in Fig. 1 a.
 Compared to current alternatives, this makes them more straightforward and more cost-effective, with lower maintenance requirements.

-How much does a solar battery cost in Zambia?
+How long does a battery last?